No matter what kind of investor you are, you’ll agree that your financial plan should include the following three key objectives:

 Monthly Pension = (Pensionable Salary x Pensionable Service) ÷ 70

-Here, the pensionable salary is the average salary you have drawn over the past 12 months.
-And pensionable service is the number of years over which you made contributions to your EPS account.
+The pensionable salary is the average salary you have drawn over the past 12 months.
+Pensionable service is the number of years over which you made contributions to your EPS account.
 This period is rounded off to the nearest year.
-That essentially means that a period of less than 6 months will be rounded down, while a period of 6 or more months will be rounded up.
+That means that a period of less than 6 months will be rounded down, while a period of 6 or more months will be rounded up.

 Here are two things to note in this regard: